-They are the generic name given to chemicals (fertilizers, pesticides, insecticides, etc.) use in agricultural to facilitate plant growth and protection.
-In short, they are agricultural chemicals.
+They are the generic name given to chemicals such as fertilizers, pesticides and insecticides.
+Agrochemicals, as the name suggests, is used in agriculture to facilitate plant growth and protection.
+They are also called agricultural chemicals.

 Regarding their impact on crops, excessive use of such chemicals generates a significant amount of residues.
-These residues cause nutrient imbalance and quality reduction of agricultural produce.
-The residues lead to long-term ill effects on the health of organisms that consume them.
-For example, pesticide residues in food have been linked to being one of the causes of asthma in humans.
+These residues cause nutrient imbalance and quality-reduction of agricultural produce.
+Consumption of these residues has been linked to various illnesses.
+For example, pesticide residues in food can increase the risk of asthma in humans.

 - Alter pH levels

 - Can bioaccumulate; thereby entering the food chain